All Products

 Swing is an item recall algorithm.
-You can use the Swing Train component of Platform for AI (PAI) to measure the similarity of items based on user-item-user principles.
-This topic describes how to configure the Swing Train component.
+Use the Swing Train component to measure item similarity based on user-item-user principles.

 Limits